 Ingredients

-- Heavy cream: Makes the sauce ultra-creamy and rich
+- Heavy cream: This makes the sauce decadent and rich

-- Mozzarella cheese: Gives you stretch and creaminess
+- Mozzarella cheese grated: For stretch and creaminess Adds that irresistible pull

 Step-by-Step Instructions